Pope Names San Diego Bishop McElroy a Cardinal: 'Stunned and Deeply Surprised'

-Bishop Robert McElroy of the San Diego Roman Catholic Diocese was elevated to cardinal Sunday — and would be eligible to be elected pope someday.
+Bishop Robert McElroy of the San Diego Roman Catholic Diocese was elevated to cardinal Sunday — thus becoming eligible to be elected pope someday.

-Pope Francis, 85, named McElroy — the only American — and 20 others to the honor of the red hat at the end of his weekly prayer from a window in the Apostolic Palace overlooking the Vatican’s St. Peter’s Square.
+Pope Francis, 85, named McElroy — the only American — and 20 others at the end of his weekly prayer from a window in the Apostolic Palace overlooking the Vatican’s St. Peter’s Square.

 McElroy, 68, will stay in San Diego — as its first cardinal.